TimothyLuedtke/API/README.md

 A node server used to track different phases of job hunting.
 Users can keep track of their job applications, interviews, offers, communications, and contacts.
 This server uses an extended modeling system based on the Contractr project.

+TheHunt is a node server that uses Express.js, MongoDB, and Passport.js.

 ## Table of Contents

 * [Installation](#installation)